GitauHarrison/somasoma-tech-blog/README.md

                               0       0       0.00    0.00    0.00    0.00
 ```

-There are two public URLs being mapped from localhost.
+There are two public URLs being mapped to localhost.
 These URLs begin with the word _Forwarding_.

 ```python
 Forwarding                    http://3472-197-237-0-37.ngrok.io -> http://localhost:5000